|

 The National Council of Jewish Women – Greater Rochester Section selected Ellen as the winner of the 2019 Hannah G. Solomon Humanitarian Award. and she was awarded the “Spirit of America” award by the Reserve Officers Assn. for starting this model program, and creating a welcoming community for those who served our country. |

-Mubaraka Mohammadi arrived in the United States in September 2023.
-She is a photographer, educator, and athlete originally from Daykundi, Afghanistan, with a passion for capturing the stories of change in her country.
-As a Hazara woman, she has been driven to highlight the resilience of Afghan youth and athletes, showcasing a new face of Afghanistan—one that is moving forward, not backward.
-Since 2019, she has worked on photo series such as Skateboarding in Afghanistan and Skiing on the Slopes of Baba Mountain, focusing on individuals inspiring change within their communities.
-Her photography and athletic endeavors are fueled by a deep desire to document the strength and spirit of those shaping a brighter future for Afghanistan.
+Mubaraka came to the United States in September 2023.
+She is a photographer, educator, and athlete originally from Daykundi, Afghanistan, passionate about capturing stories of change in her country.
+As a Hazara woman, she has always been driven to highlight the resilience of Afghan youth and athletes, showcasing a new face of Afghanistan—one that is moving forward, not backward.
+Since 2019, she has worked on photo series such as Skateboarding in Afghanistan and Skiing on the Slopes of Baba Mountain, focusing on people who inspire change in their communities.
+Her photography and athletic pursuits are fueled by a deep desire to document the strength and spirit of those shaping a brighter future for Afghanistan.

 |